I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 Extra Credit

-- I’ve learned little techniques, gear ideas, tips, or hacks over the years that can sometimes make the outdoor time more efficient or easier.
-The Quick Tips series are short articles that some might find useful.
+- Over the years, I’ve learned little techniques, gear ideas, tips, or hacks that can sometimes make outdoor time more efficient or easier.
+The Quick Tips series are short articles that some might find helpful.

 Beer and Bull